kufreu/kufreu.github.io/final/final.md

       rename(!! paste(prefix, "card_ord", sep = "_"):= card_ord)
   }
 ```
 This minor change was made to the function and `distdir_from_point` was complete.
-To make things make more sense, layer was changed to input and center to origin in the final function.
+To make things make more sense, I recently changed layer to input and center to origin in the final function.

 ### data
 [census tracts for michigan](data/censusMI.gpkg)